 Restrictions

-Sell transactions of the securities subject to stabilisation measures carried out during the time period referred to in Article 7 of this Regulation by an entity undertaking the stabilisation and further acquisitions conducted after such sales shall not benefit from the exemption provided by Article 5(4) of Regulation (EU) No 596/2014.
+Securities purchased pursuant to stabilisation shall not be resold during the time period referred to in Article 6, except, where there are several entities undertaking the stabilisation, to other such entities.
+Sell transactions of the securities subject to stabilisation measures carried out during the time period referred to in Article 6 [Apparent typographic error] of this Regulation by an entity undertaking the stabilisation shall not benefit from the exemption provided by Article 5(4) of Regulation (EU) No 596/2014.
+[See Response #19]

 CHAPTER IV